2/26/2025

 Chief Executive Officer

 Thank you, Adam.
 Before I wrap up the call and open for Q&A, I wanted to recap some of the amazing achievements in the past year.
-We added several new level 4 OEMs through our partnership with Mobilite Drive.
-We are continuing our work on level 3 Mobilite Shofair programs.
+We added several new Level 4 OEMs through our partnership with Mobileye Drive.
+We are continuing our work on Level 3 Mobileye Chauffeur programs.
 We are collaborating on bringing solutions to the market with test vehicles in 2025 and launches in 2026.
 Our list of platform partners now include NVIDIA and we can serve OEMs across all major platforms.
-We have a robust pipeline of RFIs and RFQs with a broad-based set of OEMs on level 3 and level 4 programs.
-And we believe that our next few wins are within reach.
-From a financial standpoint, the $80 million NRE payments plan, the $40 million registered direct offering and our prudent cash management are expected to enable us to cross SOPs and ramp volumes in 26 and 27.
-And let me just add, we had a lot of news today that we've covered and we couldn't get to all of our technology updates.
+We have a robust pipeline of RFIs and RFQs with a broad based set of OEMs on level 3 and level 4 programs, and we believe that our next few wins are within reach.
+From a financial standpoint, the $80 million NRE payments plan, the $40 million registered direct offering, and our prudent cash management are expected to enable us to cross SOPs and ramp volumes in 26 and 27 years.
+And let me just add, we had a lot of news today that we've covered, and we couldn't get to all of our technology updates.
 Rest assured that we are continuing to make significant breakthroughs and broaden our competitive advantages.
-Our superior technology and strengthening balance sheet gives us confidence that we can achieve our goals of becoming the leading tier one automotive ladder supplier.
-And with that, operator, please open up the call for Q&A. Thank you.
+Our superior technology and strengthening balance sheet gives us confidence that we can achieve our goals of becoming the leading T1 automotive ladder supplier.
+And with that, operator, please open up the call for Q&A.

 speaker